HPHT Vs CVD Lab Grown Diamonds: Key Differences

 Diamonds, Diamonds, Everywhere!
-But wait, are they really diamonds?
-In recent years, the world of gems has been shaken by the rise of lab-grown diamonds.
+But wait, are they diamonds?
+In recent years, the world of gems has been shaken by the rise of lab grown diamonds.
 These aren't the traditional diamonds mined deep underground; they're created in a laboratory using two primary methods: HPHT and CVD.
 Want to know more?
-Let's dive1 into the fascinating world of lab-grown diamonds and explore the differences between HPHT and CVD.
+Let's dive1 into the fascinating world of lab grown diamonds and explore the differences between HPHT and CVD.

 Meanwhile, HPHT mimics the crazy high pressures and temperatures found deep in the Earth's mantle.
 It compresses and heats carbon until it crystallizes into diamonds.
 This method is great for making those classic diamond shapes like round, princess, and pear.